dboddie-canonical-work/disgorged-docs/the-allegro-vcu-interface.rst

 The ``allegro-vcu`` interface enables access to the Allegro Video Core Unit, using a kernel module which directly controls hardware on the device.

-This interface is intended primarily to be used with `Ubuntu Core <glossary.md#the-allegro-vcu-interface-heading--ubuntu-core>`__.
+This interface is intended primarily to be used with :ref:`glossary-ubuntu-core`.

 .. note::

           See :ref:`Interface management <interface-management>` and :ref:`Supported interfaces <supported-interfaces>` for further details on how interfaces are used.

 --------------

-.. _the-allegro-vcu-interface-heading--dev-details:
+.. _the-allegro-vcu-interface-dev-details:

 Developer details
 -----------------